ConnectNitish/ChildHoodMemories/README.md

 # ChildHoodMemories
-Collect your Child Hood Memories in any form you feel free to. ( One or two liner preferred )
+Collect your Child Hood Memories in any form and feel free to share.

 Contribute:
 Create a file with your name and perform a pull request to contribute.